 Hodson and the County Council shall meet on request by either party as early as possible within ten (10) days of a request being received in writing to review the progress of the Infrastructure Works and/or any Infrastructure Report.

-PART 5 – Forward Funding
+– Forward Funding

-The Paying Owners and the County Council agree that by the arrangements set out in this schedule 15AB, the County Council are forward funding infrastructure that the Paying Owners should have provided by virtue of the provisions in paragraph 33(a) of Schedule 15 and paragraphs 7 to 10 of Schedule 15A the Original Agreement.
+The Paying Owners and the County Council agree that by the arrangements set out in this schedule 15AB, the County Council are forward funding infrastructure that the Paying Owners should have provided by virtue of the provisions in paragraph 29(a) of Schedule 15 and paragraphs 7 to 9 of Schedule 15A the Original Agreement.
 On repayment of the sums forward funded by the Paying Owners to the County Council set out in this Schedule, the County Council may credit the relevant repayment equal to the sum forward funded by the County Council (including interest received thereon) to its own resources.”

-Schedule 15B
+Schedule 15B – Not used

-Deed securing an On-Demand Bond to pay the County Council

-Executed as a deed on this ……….
-Day of………………… 20……

-BY THIS BOND

-Reference Number:………………………………………..

-We, [………………………………………………]

-whose registered office is situated at

-(“the Issuer”)

-are bound to

-THE KENT COUNTY COUNCIL of County Hall Maidstone Kent ME14 1XQ (“the County Council”)

-as set out in this Deed.

-WHEREAS

-The Owners of land at Chilmington Green, Ashford Road, Great Chart, Kent (‘the Site’) have planning permission issued by Ashford Borough Council as local planning authority pursuant to application number 12/00400/AS to develop the Site for a mixed-use development including up to 5,750 dwellings;

-the Owners of the Site are bound by an agreement under Section 106 of the Town and Country Planning Act 1990 (‘the Section 106 Agreement) not to cause or permit more than a specified number of occupied dwellings across the Site to exceed a specified number unless and until index-linked monetary payments have been made to the County Council;

-these index-linked monetary payments are required to be made as contributions towards funding expenditure by the County Council on provision of new schools;

-the index-linked monetary payments include in particular the following contribution:

-[NAME OF CONTRIBUTION AS SPECIFIED IN THE SECTION 106 AGREEMENT]

-(‘the Contribution’ or C)

-comprising the sum of:

-£ [ SUM IN FIGURES AND IN WORDS ]

-(‘the Un-Indexed Figure’ or F)

-plus

-an indexation payment (‘the Indexation Payment’ or I)

-calculated by multiplying the Un-Indexed Figure by

-p

-100

-where p is

-the percentage change in the [ NAME OF RELEVANT INDEX] (‘the Index’)

-between its value on

-[ INSERT DATE OF PUBLICATION ] 2014

-(‘the Base Index Value’)

-and its latest published value on the date

-[[when X dwellings on the Site have been Occupied]

-[or] [[day] [month] [year]] [whichever is the earlier]],

-rounded up or down to 2 decimal places.